 Friday, 4 July 2014.

 6 p.m.
-The first performance of the 19th song celebration Puudutus (The Touch).
+The first performance of the 19th dance celebration Puudutus (The Touch).
 Location: Tallinn, Kalev Central Stadium.
 Length: about 2 hours.
 Open air.
 Admission with tickets.

 Saturday 5th of July 2014

-11.00 a.m.
-The second performance of the 19th song celebration Puudutus (The Touch).
+11 a.m.
+The second performance of the 19th dance celebration Puudutus (The Touch).
 Location: Tallinn, Kalev Central Stadium.
 Length: about 2 hours.
 Open air.
 Admission with tickets.

-9 p.m.
+8 p.m.
 The first concert of the 26th song celebration Aja puudutus (Touched by Time).
 Location: Tallinn Song Festival Grounds.
 Length: about 4 hours.
 Open air.
 Admission with tickets.
 The beginning of the concert is estimated.
 The concert will begin right after the end of the procession.